How to Be Consistent

-Whether you’re an employee, a manager, or the CEO, your value to an organization is based on your perceived potential.
+Whether you’re an employee, a manager, or CEO of a company, your value is ultimately based on your perceived potential.
 In other words, what can you accomplish tomorrow?
 Next month?
 Next year?
 How productive will you be in the future?

-To employers, consistency is a promise.
+To employers, consistency is a long-term promise.
 It spells dependability and longevity.

 To employees, consistency is a path to trust, which leads to opportunity.

 So…if you’re not naturally consistent…how can you become MORE consistent?

 If you look at a brick wall and try to build a new one all at once, you’ll not only quickly exhaust yourself, but you’ll also have a pretty shoddy wall.
 Take things one brick at a time.
 Don’t make the process even more challenging by trying to do too much all at once.